 In 2013, Charlene's Project was chosen as our whole school charity.
 Charlene Barr had a vision to create better futures for children in Uganda by building primary schools and strengthening local communities.
 Unfortunately, suffering from cystic fibrosis, Charlene died in 2010 at the age of 20.
-One of our staff members, Mr David Barr, is Charlene's brother and in the summer of 2014 & 2016, a team of 10 Senior School pupils and two staff members travelled to Uganda as part of a larger team from Charlene's Project.
-Our girls were responsible for taking lessons in primary schools, running sports camps, and providing medical education and aid in very under privileged areas.
+One of our staff members, Mr David Barr, is Charlene's brother and in the summer of 2014 and 2016, pupils and staff members travelled to Uganda as part of a larger team from Charlene's Project.
+In summer 2024 a team of staff and Senior pupils travelled to Uganda to take lessons in primary schools, run sports camps, and provide medical education and aid in very under privileged areas.

-Donations from Glenlola Collegiate have been used to support Kahara Primary School based in rural Western Uganda.
-Staff and pupils have already raised over £60,000 to build a kitchen, staff accommodation, boarding facilities, latrines and provide agricultural equipment to support the local community.
-It has been a wonderful privilege to see the opening of the much-needed Charlene Secondary School in the Masindi area of Uganda in 2022.
-This is a really exciting opportunity for us as we continue to partner with Charlene's Project.
+Donations from Glenlola Collegiate have been used to support Kahara Primary School and seven other primary schools in rural Western Uganda.
+Staff and pupils have already raised over £85,000 to build a kitchen, staff accommodation, boarding facilities, latrines and provide agricultural equipment to support the local community.

+In addition, it has been a wonderful privilege to contribute to the opening of the much-needed Charlene Secondary School in the Masindi area of Uganda in 2022.
+This is a really exciting opportunity for us as we continue to partner with Charlene's Project and our team cannot wait to visit the new school when they are in Uganda this summer.

-Each Glenlola School House sponsors a girl from the Kahara area to continue her secondary education.
+Each School House sponsors a girl from the Kahara area.